Set daemons, or persistent background processes, to receive mirai()

 For historical reasons, daemons()

-with no arguments returns the value
+with no arguments (other than

 .